Amateur Photographer verdict

 The build quality feels pretty solid, thanks to a machined aluminium shell top-plate and dials.
 It’s worth noting, though, that unlike the X100VI, there’s no weather-sealing.

 It’s a notably good-looking camera too, with the same kind of sharp, clean lines as the X100VI and GFX100RF.
 Fujifilm’s decision to move the AF illuminator light in front of the viewfinder gives a front-on view that just looks more ‘right’.
-A nice rope strap comes in the box, with a sliding suede-backed leather neck/shoulder pad.
+An unusually nice rope strap comes in the box, with a sliding suede-backed leather neck/shoulder pad.

 Most of Fujifilm’s lenses have an aperture ring, as do many third-party optics.
-But for those that don’t, again you use the front electronic dial, and click it inwards to toggle between ISO and aperture.
+But there are also plenty that don’t, including Sigma’s excellent f/1.4 DC DN primes and Viltrox’s affordable ‘Air’ series.
+In this case, you use the front electronic dial to set the aperture, and click it inwards to toggle between aperture and ISO, which works well once you get used to it.

 Like on the X-E4 before it, the shutter speed dial includes a ‘P’ position for setting the camera to Program auto mode.
 Presumably the idea is that this is great for non-expert users.
-But oddly, there’s no subject detection mode here that can choose between the possible subject types automatically, unlike the X-T50’s program mode.
+But oddly, there’s no auto subject detection mode here that can choose between the possible subject types automatically, unlike the X-T50’s equivalent program mode.

 A button on top beside the shutter provides a convenient means of toggling face detection on and off.
 But in Fujifilm’s usual way, if you had subject detection engaged previously, the camera won’t revert to it when you turn face detection off.
 I’d like to see Fujifilm fix this behaviour via a firmware update – ideally across its entire lineup.

 On the back, there’s a small but effective joystick for positioning the focus point, navigating menus and changing settings.
-A small sliding switch on the side selects between focus modes – single, continuous, and manual.
+A sliding switch on the side selects between focus modes – single, continuous, and manual.

 Fujifilm’s usual Q button is positioned on the corner within easy reach of your thumb, much like on the X100VI, and gives access to the most important secondary camera settings.
 Overall it’s a highly refined interface that works really well, especially given the camera’s small size.